 - Nigel Mansell, to the point that the Tifosi nicknamed him ''il leone" (The Lion) because of it.
 There is a huge list of injuries that he has suffered, only to jump right back in the car and carry on against the advice of several medical professionals.
 Add this to some insane overtaking manoeuvres and simply never giving up.
 Pushing your car over the finish line to salvage points and then fainting after?
 There's a reason he is one of Britain's most successful and endearing drivers.

 - A.J.
 Foyt, one of the winningest drivers in Indy Car history.
 He won four Indy 500s (only two other drivers have accomplished that: Al Unser Sr. and Rick Mears, both badass drivers themselves), won 138 USAC races (the most of any driver), and in the 1964 Champ Car season, won 10 of the 14 races, a record that still holds to this day.
+He also managed to find success in NASCAR, including a win in the 1972 Daytona 500.

 - Anyone who can drive in the Monaco street circuit at top speed, barely centimeters from the walls qualifies.
 Take a look at some F1 onboard laps to see just how fast and how close it can get.
 You'd be damn sharp if you could just register what went past you.
 As Niki Lauda put it, Monaco is like driving a motorcycle inside your living room.
 As many people would remind you, Monaco would not have been approved for races had it been built today.